Monday, September 27, 2021

 Providing a question-and-answer page for your ecommerce shoppers leads to more positive item ratings from eventual customers.
 A prime explanation, say the Boston University researchers, is that a Q&A page enables a better fit of the item with characteristics of a purchaser.

 In the studies, the Q&A availability decreased the frequency of negative comments about the fit of the item with customer requirements and tastes.
-I’d expect that to be associated with more repeat business.
+I’d expect that to result in more repeat business.

 Average ratings improved by only a fraction of a star.
 Still, in addition to other measures, such an improvement could make a difference in a shopper’s purchase decision.
 In an email to me, Prof. Shrabastee Banerjee, the primary researcher, wrote, “The size of the effect depends on how much fit uncertainty consumers have about the product in the first place.
 So products that are more prone to mismatched purchases show the largest increase in ratings after Q&As come in.”